Anton Ferdinand: St Mirren

 On 14 September 2018, he joined Scottish Premiership side St Mirren.
 In January 2019, Ferdinand signed a contract extension with St Mirren – keeping him at the club until the end of the season.
 In May 2019, Ferdinand confirmed that he was leaving Saints at the end of his contract.
+It was confirmed he retired from professional football in July 2019.

 International career

+In January 2003, before he'd made his senior debut for West Ham, Ferdinand was tipped by BBC Sport to be called up for the England squad for UEFA Euro 2008 - a tournament that England ultimately failed to qualify for.

-Ferdinand was a regular selection for England's Under-21 side, having made his début in a 3–1 win over Ukraine at the Riverside Stadium on 17 August 2004.
+Ferdinand was a regular selection for England's under-21 side, having made his début in a 3–1 win over Ukraine at the Riverside Stadium on 17 August 2004.

-Ferdinand was selected to be part of the England squad for the 2007 UEFA European Under-21 Football Championship in the Netherlands, and given the number 5 shirt.
-Going into the tournament whilst recovering from an injury, he made only one appearance, as substitute, in the semi-final against the hosts.
-The match finished 1–1 after extra time, and in the penalty shootout which followed, he scored one and missed one as the Netherlands won 13–12.
+Ferdinand was selected to be part of the England squad for the 2007 UEFA European Under-21 Championship in the Netherlands, and given the number 5 shirt.
+Going into the tournament whilst recovering from an injury, he made only one appearance off the bench in the semi-final against the hosts.
+The match finished 1–1 after extra time and in the resulting penalty shootout, he missed the decisive kick as England lost by a record 13–12 score.
 This was his final U21 appearance.

-Ferdinand is also eligible to play for the Republic of Ireland national team through his mother, and the St. Lucian national team through his father.
+Ferdinand is also eligible to play for the Republic of Ireland national team through his mother and Saint Lucia through his father.

+Outside of football

+Since retirement, Ferdinand has appeared as a pundit on Talksport.
+In 2025, Ferdinand appeared as a contestant on the seventeenth series of Dancing on Ice, finishing in third place behind Michaela Strachan and Sam Aston.